jasonhallett/New-Tisdale-App/README.md

    ```

 4. **Open with Live Server:**
-   - Use VS Code Live Server extension on port 5500
+   - Use VS Code Live Server extension on port 5500, OR
-   - The local server serves files from `public/` directory
+   - Use the built-in development server: `npm run dev`
    - API requests are handled on the same port

 ## Environment Variables